abolfazlghanbari23/ayaDev/nodejs/README.md

+# Nodejs Backend
 This application runs on port 8081.

     app.listen(port, () => { do anything});

-In this application, we have used nthline, hash.js and express libraries.
+Here, we have used nthline, hash.js and express libraries.

     let app = express();
     var hash = require('hash.js');